wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 ## Timestamp Ranges {#ts-ranges}

-Each Timestamp Range describes a series of contiguous packet receive timestamps in descending packet number (and descending timestamp) order.
+Each Timestamp Range describes a series of contiguous packet receive timestamps in descending sequential packet number (and descending timestamp) order.
 Timestamp Ranges consist of a Gap indicating the largest packet number in the range, followed by a list of Timestamp Deltas describing the relative receive timestamps for each contiguous packet in the Timestamp Range (descending).